Green groups sue Trump administration over California drilling plan

 The move ended a five-year moratorium on leases in the state that were prompted by a legal challenge.

-In court papers filed in federal court in San Francisco, the conservation groups argued that the BLM broke the law by failing to analyze the harm drilling would cause to groundwater supplies, climate change, and the potential for earthquakes caused by hydraulic fracturing, or fracking.
+In court papers filed in federal court in San Francisco, the conservation groups argued that the bureau broke the law by failing to analyze the harm drilling would cause to groundwater supplies, climate change, and the potential for earthquakes caused by hydraulic fracturing, or fracking.

+BLM spokeswoman Sarah Webster said in an emailed statement that the agency was reviewing the lawsuit.

+The Oct.
+4 decision “strikes a balance between resource conservation and energy development consistent with BLM’s mission for managing the lands for multiple use and sustained yield,” Webster added.

 The BLM has not held a lease sale in California since 2013, when a judge ruled that the agency illegally issued leases without analyzing the environmental impact of fracking.
 The agency issued a new environmental study and resource management plan earlier this month.